MMadadiAsl/Stimulation-induced-decoupling/README.md

 ## Usage

-- The two neuron motif script 'two-neuron_motif_LIF.cpp' reproduces the key results shown in Figure 3 and Figure S3 of the manuscript.
+- The two-neuron motif script 'two-neuron_motif_LIF.cpp' reproduces the key results shown in Figure 3 and Figure S3 of the manuscript.
-- The two module network script 'two-module_network_LIF.cpp' reproduces the key results shown in Figure 4, Figure S1 and Figure S4 of the manuscript.
+- The two-module network script 'two-module_network_LIF.cpp' reproduces the key results shown in Figure 4, Figure S1 and Figure S4 of the manuscript.

 #### Compilation